Blisado1/Near-DAO-Dapp/README.md

 This DAO contract:

-- Collects investors money (cUSD) & allocate shares
+- Collects investors money (Near) & allocate shares
 - Keep track of investor contributions with shares
 - Allow investors to transfer shares
 - Allow investment proposals to be created and voted